alttch/neotasker/doc/supervisor.rst

    # and then use
    # task_supervisor.start_aloop('myworkers')

-To determine in which thread executor is started, simply get its name. aloop threads are called "supervisor_aloop_<name>".
+To determine in which thread target function is started, simply get its name. aloop threads are called "supervisor_aloop_<name>".

 Using with workers
 ------------------

-Workers automatically launch async executor function in default aloop, or aloop can be specified with *loop=* at init or *_loop=* at startup.
+Workers automatically launch async target function in default aloop, or aloop can be specified with *loop=* at init or *_loop=* at startup.

 Executing own coroutines